alchemyplatform/aa-sdk/site/smart-accounts/modular-account/index.md

 ### Multisig Plugin

 The Multisig plugin allows your account to have multiple ECDSA or SCA signers and require multiple signatures to perform actions on the account.
 This is commonly referred to as a k-of-n signature scheme and would create Modular Accounts that are similar to [Gnosis Safe](https://safe.global/) accounts.
-This plugin is recommended for accounts looking for the most secure config.
+This plugin is recommended for accounts that require maximum security.

 Read more about Multisig Plugin [here](/smart-accounts/modular-account/multisig-plugin/index.md)!